If you have no time to read,

 Link “This company is everything that is wrong with the world. … Corporate hell on earth.”

-A former Manager 4 years after Bridgepoint purchased Pret:
+Former General Manager 4 years after Bridgepoint purchased Pret:

 A new review from a Team Leader also with 10 years experience: